top of page

 7. Kobe Kitano Museum

 Built in 1898 as a foreign residence, this building later served as the U.S. Consulate until 1978.
-It reopened as the Kobe Kitano Museum in 1996, hosting exhibitions on cultural ties between Kobe and Montmartre, as well as preserving local history through the KITANO-YAMAMOTO Historical Landmark Preservation Commission and International Olive Academy Kobe.
+It reopened as the Kobe Kitano Museum in 1996, hosting exhibitions on the cultural ties between Kobe and Montmartre, while also preserving local history through the KITANO-YAMAMOTO Historical Landmark Preservation Commission and the International Olive Academy Kobe.

 6. Ben's House

 A late Meiji-era residence designated as a Kobe Cultural Property, Ben’s House retains its original design, including a moat built with German-imported red bricks.
-Inside, rare taxidermy specimens such as a polar bear, wolf, and American bison are on display.
+Inside, rare taxidermy specimens, including a polar bear, wolf, and American bison, are on display.

 5. French House